Outlaw Justice

 Outlaw Justice is a 1932 American pre-Code western film directed by Armand Schaefer and starring Jack Hoxie, Dorothy Gulliver and Donald Keith.
 It was produced as a second feature for release by Majestic Pictures.

-Synopsis
+Plot

 Panamint Jack is on the run for the law, falsely accused of murdering a sheriff who is in fact still alive.
 He takes shelter at the Taggart ranch and discovers that June Taggart is being cheated out of her land.